mcraiha/spine-unity-docs/Mix-and-Match.md

 You will import these individual (unpacked) images into your Unity project as Sprites.
 **Requirements:**
 You can pack these Sprites using Unity's packer, but they need to use **Full Rect** packing mode.
-If you plan to use these Sprites with runtime repacking (see the next section), then you will need to use "Read/Write Enabled".
+If you plan to use these Sprites with Premultiply Alpha (PMA) shaders or with runtime repacking (see the next section), then you will need to use "Read/Write Enabled".
+// TODO: screenshot of texture inspector with options highlighted.
+You need to know the type of shader you are using.
+If you are using a Premultiply Alpha shader, such as the default "Spine/Skeleton", you need to use "PMAClone" methods.
+More on this later.

 3. Then you write your C# code that can combine use your template skin.
 This will vary as your equip or character customization system depends on how your game works.

-> See the **Mix and Match** example scene and the **MixAndMatch.cs** sample script that comes with the Spine-Unity unitypackage for implementation sample.
+Sample Code:
 ```
 using System.Collections;
 using System.Collections.Generic;